E-Invoicing under GST: Applicability and New Limit

 1. It will increase compliance coverage by reducing the threshold, as it will cover the e-invoicing of a large number of small and medium enterprises (SMEs).

-2. It will promote digital transformation by encouraging smaller businesses to digitize their invoicing, which will improve their efficiency and make them independent.
+2. It will promote digital transformation by encouraging smaller businesses to digitise their invoicing, thereby improving their efficiency and making them more independent.

-3. The large number of adoptions of e-invoicing will improve the accuracy of GST collections by preventing fraudulent practices and ensuring real-time reporting.
+3. The widespread adoption of e-invoicing will improve the accuracy of GST collections by preventing fraud and ensuring real-time reporting.

-4. It will help to simplifies compliance for businesses by integrating the e-invoicing with GST returns and e-way bill systems.
+4. It will help to simplify compliance for businesses by integrating e-invoicing with GST returns and e-way bill systems.

 Benefits of E-invoicing